 16th Karmapa Guru Yoga: each Wednesday at 7pm.
 16th Karmapa zoom link

 Green Tara: each Saturday at 5pm.
-Green Tara zoom link Please note that the puja will be at 7pm (no zoom) on 11 September.
+Green Tara zoom link Please note that on Saturday 25 December the puja will take place at 10.30am.

 Four Buddha Days are celebrated each year and the 16 Arhats sadhana is practised at Kagyu Ling.
 It is also zoomed.

 Anyone who has taken refuge is welcome to sit in during the 16 Arhats puja, although it is necessary to have received the initiation to participate in the practice.